siobyrne/young-dressage-horse-program-analysis/README.md

 | Lucky Strike | Lord Laurie | His Highness    | Germany        | Monika Hartwitch          | Hanoverian | Pan American Games                   |

 ### 2002 - 2024, Overall Scores Analysis
 I wanted to look at overall scores over the years, to see if there was a relationship between year and overall score.
 My hypothesis was that scores would have a positive trend over time, as both breeding and training of horses has improved over the years.
-I did not include the FEI 7 Year Old division in this analysis, as this division has only been offered since 2022, and therefore does not have many data points, as seen in the summary table below.
+I did not include the FEI 7 Year Old division in this analysis, as this division has only been offered since 2022, and therefore does not have many data points, as seen in the summary table below (Table 2).

+Table 2
+*Summary Statistics for Overall Scores in Championship Divisions*

 | Division   |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |
 |:-----------|-------------------:|-------------:|---------------:|---------------------:|-----------:|